swiftlang/swift-evolution/proposals/optional-iteration.md

 Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code;
 they comprise an elegant and concise syntax that serves a great means in expressing "act accordingly if there's a value, skip otherwise".
-Some vivid examples are optional chaining with assignments, optional invocation `foo?()` and even `if let`.
+Some vivid examples are optional chaining, optional invocation `foo?()`,`if let`, `guard let` and `for let`.
 This proposal considers further supporting this convenience in `for-in` loops.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/another-try-at-allowing-optional-iteration/14376?u=anthonylatsis)

 ## Motivation

-Loops are indeed a common statement.
-When working with optional sequences, a possibility to optionally iterate (that is, iterate if there is a value, otherwise skip) is self-explanatory.
-However, Swift currently doesn't offer a way to express this 'natively', in the language of optionals: optional sequences are illegal as a `for-in` loop attribute.
-The most common and way of putting it, especially when handling the `nil` case (`else`) is required, would be
+Loops are a common statement in almost every codebase.
+When working with optional sequences in Swift, a possibility to optionally iterate
+(that is, iterate if there is a value, otherwise skip) is self-explanatory.
+However, Swift currently doesn't offer a way to directly express this, in the language of optionals: optional sequences are illegal as a `for-in` loop attribute.
+The most common way of accomplishing this, especially when handling the `nil` case (`else`) is required, is

 ```swift
 if let sequence = optionalSequence {